 Tips To How To Get Your Lawnmower Started:

 - Make sure you are using fresh gas.
-Do not use old gasoline or petrol as it can cause difficulty when trying to start your lawnmower’s engine.
-Added to this, you should make sure that there is enough fuel in the gas tank as well as check that the vent in the tank cap is not blocked.
+Do not use old gasoline or petrol as it can cause difficulty when trying to start your lawnmower’s engine and myriad other issues.
+Adding to this, you should make sure that there is enough fuel in the gas tank as well as check that the vent in the tank cap is not blocked.
+See also my article on the best gas for your lawn mower

 - Check to see that the spark lead is securely attached to the plug, and that the plug is tightly screwed in.
 If not, you can resolve this by replacing the spark plug with a new one.